epartakki/epartakki/README.md

 -----------

-🔭 Research assistant with [@SmithCollegeHCV](https://github.com/SmithCollegeHCV) on Human-Machine Interaction
+🔭 Research Assistant with [@SmithCollegeHCV](https://github.com/SmithCollegeHCV) on Human-Machine Interaction

 🖥 Currently learning to use RDS databases in AWS, MySQL, Tableau and React